Will Consolidated Edison Inc. (ED) benefit from Wall Street bulls Calls?

-Consolidated Edison Inc. (NYSE: ED) is -0.07% lower on its value in year-to-date trading and has touched a low of $62.03 and a high of $93.88 in the current 52-week trading range.
-The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
-Why not look at analysts view on what the future holds for the stock.
-The ED stock was last observed hovering at around $71.79 in the last trading session, with the day’s gains setting it 0.43% off its average median price target of $71.00 for the next 12 months.
-It is also 6.21% off the consensus price target high of $77.00 offered by 17 analysts, but current levels are -11.11% lower than the price target low of $65.00 for the same period.
+Consolidated Edison Inc. (NYSE: ED) is 1.34% higher on its value in year-to-date trading and has touched a low of $62.03 and a high of $90.00 in the current 52-week trading range.
+The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
+Here’s what analysts think will happen to its price in the coming time.
+The ED stock was last observed hovering at around $72.05 in the last trading session, with the day’s gains setting it 1.19% off its average median price target of $71.00 for the next 12 months.
+It is also 4.88% off the consensus price target high of $77.00 offered by 17 analysts, but current levels are -12.68% lower than the price target low of $65.00 for the same period.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.